stellar/stellar-core/docs/questions.md

 	source memo that is echod if there is a return payment? include the tx id in the return payment?

-What do we want to do instead of STAmount?
 How do we represnt currencies?
 	A client should be able to see the code and know if it was something simple like "USD" or "BTC" without doing some lookup